More Than a Degree: Winslow Teachers Reflect on Rowan’s Lasting Impact

 Rowan University Political Science & Communication Studies Graduate Details Launching His Post-College Career After graduating from Rowan University in 2019 with two bachelors’ degrees, one in communication studies and the other political science, Conor Schmiegel’s career would take him in a variety of directions with a variety of ebbs and flows that leverage both of […]

-From Prof to Prof: The Journey of The Young Professor, Matt Graifer [VIDEO]
+From Prof to Prof: The Young Professor, Matt Graifer [VIDEO]

 Rowan University alumnus Matt Graifer of the Savannah Bananas wears a green glittery suit jacket and holds a microphone with a stadium full of fans behind him.